justinwalsh/handbook/README.md

 		"trailing_spaces_trim_on_save": true
 	}

+#### Terminal
+I use iTerm 2 for my terminal, to open iTerm by default using the Terminal plugin, change the following setting:

+Menu: `Sublime Text 2 -> Preferences -> Package Settings -> Terminal -> Settings - User`

+	{
+		"terminal": "iTerm.sh"
+	}

 #### Editor Config
 Each project should be setup with a `.editorconfig` file in the root.
 This will force sublime to respect your indention settings.